ethanfuerst/imdb-ratings-dashboard/README.md

 # imdb-ratings-dashboard

-IMDb Ratings Dashboard using Dash

-To run locally, run `python app.py` and navigate to `localhost:8050` in your browser.
+To run locally, run `python3 app.py` and navigate to `localhost:8050`, or you can use the Dockerfile with `docker build -t imdb-ratings-dashboard . && docker run -p 8050:8050 imdb-ratings-dashboard`.